 Samsung Dishwasher Leak Sensor Assembly

-This is the primary replacement part needed to fix the LC error code on your Samsung DW80R9950US dishwasher.
-The leak sensor assembly detects water where it shouldn’t be and triggers the error code when faulty.
+This is the primary replacement part needed to address the LC error code on your Samsung DW80R9950US dishwasher.
+The leak sensor assembly senses water where it shouldn’t be and triggers the error code when faulty.
 Check current pricing on Amazon.

 Klein Tools 32500 Multi-Bit Screwdriver Set